 Knowledge is power, and knowing whether your data has been compromised as soon as it happens (or at least, as soon as you land) may be the difference between a small problem and a very large one.

 Software programs like Little Snitch or ActivTrak let you know whether any new activity or data access has taken place, so you can change passwords, remotely wipe your device (see below), and take whatever other steps are necessary to remedy the situation.

 Wipe It Clean of Data & Use External Storage

 Another option for keeping data away from prying eyes is to store it somewhere else.
-Putting it in practical terms: copy all your files on external storage (or into the cloud), then remove them from your device.
-So far, at least, external drives and USB sticks aren’t forbidden in your carry-on.
+Putting it in practical terms: copy all your files onto external storage or into a cloud-based file system, then remove them from your device.
+So far, at least, external drives and USB sticks are fine in your carry-on.

 Enable Remote Data Wiping

-Apple’s Find My iPhone does this for the company’s laptops, tablets, and of course, smartphones, and Google’s Android Device Manager does something similar.
-Another good option is Prey, which works across multiple platforms, including Windows.
+Apple’s Find My iPhone does this for the company’s laptops, tablets, and smartphones, and Google’s Find My Device does the same for Android devices.
+Another good option is Prey, which works across multiple platforms including Windows.
 They’ll all help locate missing devices, or wipe them if worst comes to worst.

 Consider Using a Burner

 Another option is to buy a no-frills, inexpensive laptop or tablet for travel, and use it along with your external hard drive or cloud storage.
 For travelers with a home base, this might be the perfect compromise: you can stay connected on your trip, while your main device stays safely behind.